rslakra/retail-suite/README.md

 - Services can run without Eureka, but service discovery features won't work
 - MongoDB is required only for store-service
 - RabbitMQ is required for Spring Cloud Bus functionality
+- Web-apps-ui uses direct URLs for backend services by default (no Eureka required)
+- Frontend is pre-built and served as static resources from `src/main/resources/static/`

 ---